jschneier/django-storages/README.rst

 a single library.
 This is its maintained, Python 3 compatible fork.
 The reasons for the fork are given in the next section.

-At the moment the only tested Python 3 comptaible backend is the S3 Boto one but some of them should work without issue (hashpath, symlink, overwrite).
+At the moment the only tested Python 3 compatible backend is the S3 Boto one but some of them should work without issue (hashpath, symlink, overwrite).

 This library maintains compatibility for all currently supported versions of